odnr93/routilux/docs/source/user_guide/builtin_routines.rst

 Built-in Routines
 =================

-FlowForge provides a comprehensive set of built-in routines that are generic and reusable across different business domains.
+Routilux provides a comprehensive set of built-in routines that are generic and reusable across different business domains.
 These routines are organized by category and can be easily integrated into your workflows.